Upendra (film): Plot

-Betala begins to narrate one of his puzzling tales to Vikramāditya which is the story of Naanu (translates to I/Me/Myself), an ego-driven selfish rogue and the three women in his life.
+Betala begins to narrate one of his puzzling tales to Vikramāditya which is the story of Naanu (meaning I/Me/Myself), an ego-driven selfish rogue and the three women in his life.
 Naanu since childhood hates hypocrisy and always speaks the truth.
 In the process, he exposes the truth behind everything.
-A young woman Rathi learns of her father's hatred towards her in this process and falls in love with Naanu.
-However she finds out that Naanu wants to marry a billionaire Keerthi whose deceased father decides that her husband would inherit her entire wealth.
-He prints wedding cards and distributes it to all, including the employees working in Keerthi's establishments.
-This angers Keerthi who orders her guardian's son (who wants to marry her for the same reason) to attack Naanu.
-They bring a woman Swathi, who lives in his house and torture her.
+A young woman, Rathi whose father, a swami is accosted by Upendra, exposes the hypocrisy of religion and his teachings.
+Thus, revealing his actual hatred towards his daughter.
+During this, Rathi falls in love with Naanu.
+However, she finds out that Naanu wants to marry a billionaire, Keerthi whose deceased father decides that her husband would inherit her entire wealth.
+He prints wedding cards and distributes them to all, including employees working in Keerthi's establishments.
+This angers Keerthi who orders her guardian, Marimuthu's son (who wants to marry her for the same reason) to attack Naanu.
+They bring a woman, Swathi, who lives in Naanu's house, and torture her.
 Naanu comes to her rescue and it is revealed that Swathi is Naanu's wife.

-Rathi meets him in person and confirms the facts.
-She threatens to kill both the women and to kill herself if Naanu leaves her for either of those two women.
+Rathi meets Naanu in person and confirms that Swathis is indeed his "wife".
+She threatens to kill both Swathi and Keerthi and herself if Naanu leaves her for either of them.
 He agrees, and Swathi leaves.
-She rescues the duo from Keerthi's henchmen and in turn, Naanu persuades her to return.
-She too threatens to kill both the women if Naanu leaves her for anyone of those two, to which Naanu agrees.
+Swathi later rescues the couple from Keerthi's henchmen and in turn, Naanu persuades her to return.
+She too threatens to kill Rathi and Keerthi if Naanu leaves her for any of them, to which Naanu agrees.
 He continues to be in a relationship with Rathi and hides it from Swathi and vice versa.
-However, his obsession for Keerthi never dies.
-He traps her guardian and after a turn of events, Keerthi agrees to marry him.
-While they both are in a jubilant mood, Rathi and Swathi learns of this and reach the harbour where the duo is currently hiding in from the henchmen of Keerthi's guardian.
-When they reach the harbour, Keerthi is informed about Naanu's plans and she drops her marriage plans with him.
-He kidnaps all the three women and kills Keerthi's guardian and her son.
+However, his obsession with Keerthi never dies.
+He traps Marimuthu and after a turn of events, Keerthi eventually agrees to marry him.
+While they both are jubilant, Rathi and Swathi learn of his marriage to Keerthi and reach the harbor where the pair is currently hiding from the henchmen of Marimuthu.
+When they reach the harbor, Keerthi is informed about Naanu's plans and she drops her marriage plans with him.
+He then kidnaps all three women and kills Marimuthu and his son.